buddyboss/buddyboss-platform/src/readme.txt

 == Changelog ==

+= 2.6.51 =
+* Bug: Core - Count was not loading correctly on Members page on the initial page load due to the performance tab page load option set to 2

 = 2.6.50 =
 * Enhancement: Members - Updated the member directory loading & filtering filtering logic to provide a much faster loading experience
 * Bug: Activity - GIF on multi level comment could not be posted without text